niplav/site/forecasters.md

 question decomposition improves (or reduces) their performance (and therefore gives us reason to believe that similar practices will (or won't) work with human forecasters).

+Direct:

+	Provide your best probabilistic estimate for the following question.
+	Give ONLY the probability, no other words or explanation.
+For example:
+	10%.
+Give the most likely guess, as short as possible; not a complete sentence, just the guess!
+The question is: ${QUESTION}.

+Multiplicative decomposition:

+	Provide your best probabilistic estimate for the following question: ${QUESTION}.

+	Your output should be structured in three parts.

+	First, determine a list of factors X₁, …, X_n that are necessary and sufficient for the question to be answered "Yes".
+You can choose any number of factors.

+	Second, for each factor X_i, estimate and output the conditional probability P(X_i|X₁, X₂, …, X_{i-1}), the probability that X_i will happen, given all the previous factors *have* happened.
+Then, arrive at the probability for Q by multiplying the conditional probabilities P(X_i):

+	P(Q)=P(X₁)*P(X₂|X₁)…P(X_n|X₁, X₂, …, X_{n-1}).

+	Third and finally, In the last line, report P(Q), WITHOUT ANY ADDITIONAL TEXT.
+Just write the probability, and nothing else.

+	Example (Question: "Will my wife get bread from the bakery today?"):

+	Necessary factors:
+	1. My wife remembers to get bread from the bakery.
+	2. The car isn't broken.
+	3. The bakery is open.
+	4. The bakery still has bread.

+	1. P(My wife remembers to get bread from the bakery)=0.75
+	2. P(The car isn't broken|My wife remembers to get bread from the bakery)=0.99
+	3. P(The bakery is open|The car isn't broken, My wife remembers to get bread from the bakery)=0.7
+	4. P(The bakery still has bread|The bakery is open, The car isn't broken, My wife remembers to get bread from the bakery)=0.9
+	Multiplying out the probabilities: 0.75*0.99*0.7*0.9=0.467775
+	46.7775%

 ### Discussions